Variability hypothesis: Modern studies

+No statistically significant results were found for the cognitive or academic measures.
+7 year olds: SDQ conduct, SDQ peer problems, SDQ anxiety.
+8 year olds: conners ADHD, RPQ composite.

+The study was done on about 1000 twins for each sex and zygosity like the previous study, but the sample was 7–8 years old this time and only different behavioural measures were taken by the 8 year olds unlike the 7 year olds who took cognitive tests too.

 A 2008 study reviewed the history of the hypothesis that general intelligence is more biologically variable in males than in females and presented data which the authors claim "in many ways are the most complete that have ever been compiled [and which] substantially support the hypothesis".

-A 2009 study in developmental psychology examined non-cognitive traits including blood parameters and birth weight as well as certain cognitive traits, and concluded that “greater intrasex phenotype variability in males than in females is a fundamental aspect of the gender differences in humans”.
+A 2009 study in developmental psychology examined non-cognitive traits including blood parameters and birth weight as well as certain cognitive traits, and concluded that "greater intrasex phenotype variability in males than in females is a fundamental aspect of the gender differences in humans".

 Recent studies indicate that greater male variability in mathematics persists in the U.S., although the ratio of boys to girls at the top end of the distribution is reversed in Asian Americans.
 A 2010 meta-analysis of 242 studies found that males have an 8% greater variance in mathematical abilities than females, which the authors indicate is not meaningfully different from an equal variance.
 Additionally, they find several datasets indicate no or a reversed variance ratio.